matsengrp/phippery/docs/alignments-pipeline.rst

 selection of the features found in the
 :mod:`phippery` python API as optional during pipeline execution.
-To run any one of these optional workflows, you'll set the relevent boolean flag parameter to true.
+To run any one of these optional workflows, you'll set the relevant boolean flag parameter to true.
 Additionally, you may need to provide certain annotation features